scivision/mumps/README.md

 * libmumps_common.a (common MUMPS routines)
 * libpord.a  (PORD library)

+If `-DMUMPS_parallel=no` was set, an additional helper library is built in place of linking MPI libraries:

+* libmpiseq.a

 These libraries can be linked into C, C++, Fortran, etc. programs, or even be used with appropriate interfaces from [Matlab](./Readme_matlab.md) and Python
 [PyMUMPS](https://pypi.org/project/PyMUMPS/)
 and